earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral05-difference-normalized-burn-ratio-vegetation-indices-R.md

 ### How severe is severe?

-Text about how this is a relative index and it needs to be taken into consideration that severity is a relatively qualtative term...
+It is important to keep in mind that that the classification table above is one quantitative interpretation of what the results of dNBR actually mean.
+The term "severity" is a qualitative term that could be quantitied in different ways.
+For instance, who is to say that .5 couldn't be representative of "high severity" vs .66?

+As scientists, the best way to make sure our classification approaches represent what is actually happening ont he ground in terms of fire severity is to check out the actual conditions on the ground.
+This process of confirming a value that we get from remote sensing data by checking it on the ground is called validation.

 ### NBR & Landsat 8

-Looking at the table below which shows the band distribution of Landsay 8, what bands should we use for Landsat 8?
+The table below which shows the band distribution of Landsat 8.
+These bands are different from Landsat 7.
+What bands should we use to calculate NBR using Landsat 8?

 #### Landsat 8 Bands